 While mustard is likely the most popular binder used, several Pitmasters opt to use alternatives.
-While mustard imparts no flavor on the meat, something like hot sauce or Worcestershire sauce can.
+Personally, I find mustard to be the cheapest option, and is my preference for something like Pork butt.

 Note: Before we discuss alternatives, you can look at a lot of these products and their ingredients list.
 Just like the mustard, when the liquids evaporate, the soluble ingredients remain.